 The scenarios that you are presented with will reflect the demands of the media industry.
-You will give pitches, make presentations and produce products of a professional or near professional standard.
+You will produce products of a professional or near professional standard.
 You will have the opportunity to work with international media organisations such as IRIS Prize and with local media companies such as TAPE Community and Film.